Therealchainman/archive-cp/leetcode/biweekly/biweekly112.md

 And if it is 2 * 2 * 2 = 2^3 so you pick from those and then you multiply that by number of combinations you can pick with twos.

+x1 * 1 * x2 * 1 * x3 * 3

+cause if you can do it 3 ways then you can basically

+the thing is math.comb will be greater than 1 only if take less than ffreq[cnt].
+So only for the suffix like above.
+So this is equivalent to above solution it is just you can use a more general math formula.
+I just didn't realize that the combinations would be 1 for each prefix.
+And that you can take the frequency of the frequency and that is actually a more useful value in this problem.

 ```py
 class Solution:
     def countKSubsequencesWithMaxBeauty(self, s: str, k: int) -> int: